andyml123/andyml123.github.io/get-well-soon-text-messages.md

 ---

 <p>
 Is it ever appropriate to send a get well soon text message?
 Shouldn't you send a card or visit the person to wish them well?
 Unfortunately many of us lead hectic lives.
 Sometimes a friend becomes unwell when we're at our most busy.
-So finding the time to visit or buy a gift and card and send it can be tricky.
+So finding the time to visit or buy a <a href="/get-well-gifts/">gift</a> and card and send it can be tricky.
 In this case a get well soon text message would be acceptable.
 At least until you have the time to send a proper gift/message.
 </p>

 <p>